wdv4758h/pypy-extradoc/talk/ep2014/stm/talk.rst

 * Transactional Memory is still too researchy for production

-* Has the potential to enable parallelism:
+* Potential to enable parallelism:

   - as a replacement of ``multiprocessing``